Jeremy Pena Player Props: Astros vs. Athletics

 Jeremy Pena At The Plate

-- Pena has 11 doubles, a triple, six home runs and seven walks while hitting .242.
+- Pena is batting .247 with 12 doubles, a triple, seven home runs and seven walks.

-- In 62.5% of his 48 games this season, Pena has picked up at least one hit.
-He's also had 13 multi-hit games.

-- He has gone deep in six games this season (12.5%), homering in 2.9% of his plate appearances.
+- Pena has picked up a hit in 31 of 49 games this year, with multiple hits 14 times.

-- Pena has driven home a run in 16 games this season (33.3%), including more than one RBI in 10.4% of his games and producing three or more of his team's runs on one occasion..
+- Pena has driven in a run in 17 games this season (34.7%), including six games with more than one RBI (12.2%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 22 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.